 If you want to go for a swim you can simply leave your valuables on the ledge of Cenotes Zaci and dive on in.
 If you don’t feel like swimming then you can just sit by the ledge and dip your toes into the cool water.

-Cenote Zaci is very unique because compared to other Mayan Riviera Cenotes because its shape resembles a massive cave, but only half of it is covered, this means that there is a lot of sunlight shining through.
+Cenote Zaci is very unique compared to others because its shape resembles a massive cave, but only half of it is covered, which means that there is a lot of sunlight shining through.